What Is a Contingent Beneficiary and Why Would You Need One?

 Contingent Beneficiaries Are Something Like a Backup Plan

-A contingent beneficiary is the person or thing that receives the benefits of your account if the primary beneficiary can not.
-Contingent beneficiaries are next in line to receive benefits.
-Think of contingent beneficiaries as a back-up plan or alternative choice.
+A contingent beneficiary is someone or something that receives the benefits of an account if the primary beneficiary can't or won't do so after the account owner's death.
+Contingent beneficiaries stand in the wings, next in line to inherit if something should go wrong.
+Think of them as a backup plan.

-When you invest in a beneficiary-named financial account, such as an Individual Retirement Account, 401(k), insurance policy, 529 college savings plan, health savings account, or trust, you name the person or people you want to receive the assets in the account or take ownership should you pass away.
+When you invest in a beneficiary-named financial account, such as an individual retirement account (IRA), a 401(k), or an insurance policy, you should name the individual or institution you want to receive the assets in the account when you die.
 These are designated as your primary beneficiaries.
-Contingent beneficiaries come in should the primary not be alive to collect the assets.

-You could also name a nonprofit charitable organization as your primary or contingent beneficiary, although you will likely have to talk to an account representative about how to do that.
+You can even name a nonprofit charitable organization as your primary or contingent beneficiary, although you'll probably want to talk to an account representative or tax professional about how to go about this.
 The point is, you can dice it up any way you choose.

-Disclosure: The content on this site is provided for information and discussion purposes only, and should not be the sole basis for your investment or tax planning decisions.
-Under no circumstances does this information represent a recommendation to buy or sell securities.
+The content on this site is provided for information and discussion purposes only, and should not be the sole basis for your investment or decisions.